 B.S. in Modeling and Simulation Engineering

 The Department of Modeling, Simulation and Visualization Engineering offers an undergraduate, four-year degree program leading to the Bachelor of Science Degree in Modeling and Simulation Engineering (M&SE).
 The program, thought to be the first undergraduate M&SE program in the United States, was initiated during academic year 2009-2010.
 The program is being developed one program year each academic year; the first students will graduate in May 2013.
 The M&SE program is designed for accreditation by the Engineering Accreditation Commission of ABET as a general engineering program.
-The first accreditation visit is scheduled for fall 2013 immediately following the graduation of the first senior class.
+The first accreditation visit is scheduled for fall 2014.

 The M&SE curriculum is based upon a solid foundation in mathematics and basic sciences.
 Core program content includes a thorough introduction to key concepts from engineering and computer science, the major modeling and simulation paradigms, computer visualization, statistical analysis methods, and simulation software design.
 Laboratory courses provide hands-on experience in the engineering of modeling and simulation systems.
 A capstone course sequence taken during the senior year provides an opportunity to exercise this cumulative preparation to solve a real engineering problem in a team setting.
 An important component of the program is the requirement that students complete courses in another academic discipline where modeling and simulation is used as a support tool.
 In addition, course work in General Education skills and ways of knowing is required to assure a well-rounded program of study.